Best Smart Rings UK 2026: 8 Top Picks Compared

 - No subscription

-Why we recommend it: It does 90% of what Oura does for 80% of the price, with no recurring fees.
-The companion app is less polished than Oura's, but the data is honest and the insights have improved noticeably across 2025 firmware updates.
+Why we recommend it: It does 90% of what Oura does for a noticeably lower price, with no recurring fees.
+The companion app is less polished than Oura's, but the data is honest and the insights have improved noticeably across 2025-2026 firmware updates.
 The battery life is a genuine quality-of-life upgrade.

 Best for: Anyone who doesn't want a subscription, frequent travellers (the case battery is a godsend), and anyone worried about undiagnosed sleep apnoea.

-If the standard Gen 2 still feels too bulky for your taste β perhaps you wear it alongside a wedding band, or you simply have slim fingers β the RingConn Gen 2 Air is the answer.
+If the standard Gen 2 still feels too bulky for your taste — perhaps you wear it alongside a wedding band, or you simply have slim fingers — the RingConn Gen 2 Air is the answer.
 At just 2mm thick and around 2.5g on the finger, it is the slimmest mainstream smart ring you can buy in the UK.
-The trade-off is a slightly smaller battery (10 days rather than 12) and the loss of the sleep apnoea screening feature, but everything else is intact.
+The trade-off is a slightly smaller battery (around 10 days rather than 12) and the loss of the sleep apnoea screening feature, but everything else is intact.

 Key features: